bisgardo/concordium-docker/README.md

 ```

 where `<tag>` is as described above.
-This will spin up the setup configured in [`docker-compose.yaml`](./docker-compose.yaml)
-(use `-f` to make it read another file).

 The variable `NODE_NAME` sets the name to be displayed on the public dashboard.

-The variable `DOMAIN` determines what concrete network the node should join.
+The variable `DOMAIN` determines which concrete network to join.
 The publicly available official options are:

 - `mainnet.concordium.software`